miguelperezcolom/mateu/README.md

 So, you define your data model using JPA annotated java classes and it generates an application (desktop, web or mobile) to maintain your data.

+Beside providing CRUDs for our entities mateu-mdd allows us to publish methods from our server side classes.

 Besides looking at JPA annotation, it provides its own annotations for a fine grained control of the user interface.

 I hope you like it ;)